nat0321/mininet/atomix-cluster/README.md

 Controller 3: `8103`
 <br /><br />

-To connect Mininet to the three controllers you will need to use three ports:
+To connect Mininet to the three controllers you will need to use these OpenFlow ports:
 <br />
 Controller 1: `6653`
 <br />